-For the sauce, I include a simplified version, since Sriracha and the sweet chili sauce could be found almost at any grocery store that carry international food.
+For the sauce, I include a simplified version, since Sriracha and the sweet chili sauce could be found almost at any grocery store that carries international food.
 If you can’t find any, then look out on future posts for the long fully home make bang bang shrimp sauce version.

 Bang Bang Shrimp Recipe